caia-techblr/java-examples/Notes/Lab-Experiments/Lab-5/README.md

         - Remove a skill (* - after learning ArrayList)
         - Implement `toString` method

-> Draw class diagram for the above (online tool/plantuml)
+> Draw class diagram for the above (online tool like draw.io or smartdraw/plantuml)

 * Plantuml code, put this code in https://www.plantuml.com/ or https://www.planttext.com/